I love my husband, but I don’t want to sleep with him.

-I received this mail from one of my readers, and I think she accurately describes one of the most common problems in marriage.
-Especially – Marriage after children.
+I received this mail from one of my readers, and I think she accurately describes one of the most common problems in a marriage.

-Can a Marriage Survive With (Your) Low Sex Drive?
+Can a Marriage Survive With Low Sex Drive?

 You probably know that sex is one of the most important things in any marriage.
 If it’s been a long time since you (reluctantly) had sex with your husband, you probably forgot why.

-The intimacy that you share afterwards, the hugs and kisses, the lifted mood and jokes, the closeness and bonding that sex brings to a relationship.
+The intimacy that you share afterward, the hugs and kisses, the lifted mood and jokes, the closeness and bonding that sex brings to a relationship.

-What’s the REAL Reason For Your Low Sex Drive?
+The REAL Reason For Your Low Sex Drive

 Sure, low sex drive can be a result of many things: Menopause, libido reducing medication, pain during intercourse, decreased libido due to age, but…

-The most common reason for losing interest in sex is a troubled relationship.
-Even if you think that everything is o.k., you have ups and downs like every one else – You probably sweep some stuff under the rug.
+But the most common reason for losing interest in sex is a troubled relationship.
+Even if you think that everything is o.k., you have ups and downs like everyone else – You probably sweep some stuff under the rug.